nakov/Nakov-Simple-Crypto/README.md

 ### Warning: Insecure for Cryptographic Use

-**Warning**: This library is **cryptographically insecure**.
+**Warning**: this code library is **cryptographically insecure**.
 Don't use in production!

-Use it for educational purposes only: to demonstrate some ideas about how hashing and symetric encryption algorithms may be designed.
+Use this code for educational purposes only: to demonstrate some ideas about how hashing and symetric encryption algorithms may be designed.

 Note also that 32-bit ciphers are too weak for real-world crypto hashing and encryption.